Sotatek-PhucTa/wombat/docs/contracts/asset/Asset.md

 ***Asset.mint(to, amount) ***

-> Notice: Mint Asset Token, expect pool coordinates other state updates.
+> Notice: Mint ERC20 Asset LP Token, expect pool coordinates other state updates.
 Can only be called by Pool.

 Arguments